18 Adult Loft Bed Ideas For Small Rooms And Apartments

 What does a love of reading and a tiny apartment that only comprises a single room get you?
 The answer, a floating loft with a built-in bookcase.
-While the ceiling-mounted sleeping space may be a book lover’s dream, the elevated double-bed allows for a quaint lounging area underneath making entertaining a total breeze.
+While the ceiling-mounted sleeping space may be a book lover’s dream, the elevated double-bed allows for a quaint lounging area underneath, making entertaining a total breeze.

-A bed doesn’t have to be suspended in the air or built on a tall sturdy structure to be considered a loft.
-Instead, lower lofts mounted on storage units are equally crafty to their overhead counterparts.
+A bed doesn’t have to be suspended in the air or built on a tall, sturdy structure to be considered a loft.
+Instead, lower lofts mounted on storage units are equally as crafty as their overhead counterparts.
 The loft in this micro-apartment, measuring a mere 205 square feet, may be on the shorter side, but it is a game-changer when it comes to maximizing floor area.
 Comprising three separate storage units, this bed hides a closet, couch, dining table, and seating when the living area/kitchenette is not in use.

 Every inch of this small Scandinavian apartment is put to good use with its multi-functional design, particularly the two loft beds.
-One queen-bed hovers over the kitchen with an attached storage-friendly staircase creating a chic sleeping space above and charming dining area below.
-The second is built on a rectangular enclosure equipped with a row of wardrobes, allowing for plenty of storage in the 570 square feet open-concept unit.
+One queen-bed hovers over the kitchen with an attached storage-friendly staircase, creating a chic sleeping space above and charming dining area below.
+The second is built on a rectangular enclosure equipped with a row of wardrobes, allowing for plenty of storage in the 570 square foot open-concept unit.

 A bed in a box may not be among the typical DIY loft bed ideas, but it is one sure to spark a conversation the next time you’re entertaining.
 The bed is crafted out of stained pine panels and rests upon a storage unit consisting of a dresser, drawer, and wardrobe.
 Plus, the stairs to climb into the sleeping area also come equipped with hidden pull-out drawers.